kdziamura/atom-go-to-file/README.md

-# go-to-file package
+# Go To File package

-Go to file under cursor
+Jump to the file under the cursor with `ctrl-alt-p`.